 Trends #5: Diversifying Talent Pipelines with Nontraditional Candidates

 For years, organizations have highlighted the need for strategic value to expand and diversify their talent pipelines.
-And in 2023, they will be putting these words into action.
+And in 2024, they will be putting these words into action.
 With employees charting nonlinear career paths, organizations are now witnessing a rise in candidates applying for jobs outside their current areas of expertise.
 And this trend is set to climb further in the coming years.
-Hiring managers show fewer concerns with the candidates' industry experience and technical skills, thus experiencing highly skilled and diverse candidate pools.
-In 2023, organizations will become more comfortable assessing candidates based on their ability to perform in the role, not their credentials or prior industry experience.
+With the aid of hiring tracking, managers show fewer concerns about candidates' industry experience and technical skills, resulting in highly skilled and diverse candidate pools.
+In 2024, organizations will become more comfortable assessing candidates based on their ability to perform in the role, not their credentials or prior industry experience.

-Read more: 2023 Outlook: Ways Marketing and Advertising will Change for the Better
+Read more: Ways Marketing and Advertising will Change for the Better

 Trends #6: The Skills Gap of Gen Zs to Demonstrate Workforce-wide Erosion of Social Skills